jnozzi/cocoadev.com/SiteContent/General/WhyIsMyViewStuckInTheLowerLeftCornerOfMyScrollView.markdown

-'''Question: I want to programatically add a custom view (created  and populated with controls in IB) to an [[NSScrollView]], but when I add my  custom view to the scroll view (using -setDocumentView: ), it remains  stuck in the bottom-left corner !'''
+**Question: I want to programatically add a custom view (created  and populated with controls in IB) to an General/NSScrollView, but when I add my  custom view to the scroll view (using -setDocumentView: ), it remains  stuck in the bottom-left corner !**

 So, I thought that overriding -isFlipped: in my custom view so that  it returns YES would solve the problem.
 In a way, it did: now my  custom view is at the right place...but all my controls are drawn inverted (controls at the top in IB are at the bottom) !!!